 Collaborative Development

 SWIM adoption accelerates when ATM entities collaborate.
 Our modular architecture enables different organizations to develop independent components that integrate seamlessly into a unified solution.
-The framework supports any SWIM service—current implementations include DNOTAM and ED-254, with the same architecture applicable to MET, Flight Data, and other services.
+The framework supports any SWIM service.
+Current implementations include DNOTAM, ED-254, and FF-ICE, with the same architecture applicable to MET and other services.

 Modular Architecture